LeonardoJost/MRlibrary/README.md

 ## Usage to generate own figures
 1. Create R project/set working directory.
 Install magick package (Ooms, 2018), as it is used.
 2. Set parameters according to own wishes.
-The parameter file contains comments regarding the usage.
+The parameter file contains comments regarding possible values and effects.
 While default values are a good baseline for testing as well as experiments, changes are suggested.
 Running the code with default parameters will just regenerate the pregenerated cube figures.
 3. Run the main project file.
 4. Wait.
 5. The desired figures should now be located in the folder specified in the parameters. (see Subfolders and naming structure)